wurli/tidyverse-dev-bot/news-files-annotated/cli.md

 !begin-bullets-1!

 -   !begin-bullet!
+    New `hash_*sha1()` functions to calculate the SHA-1 hash of strings, objects, files.
+    !end-bullet!

+!end-bullets-1!

+# cli 3.5.0

+!begin-bullets-2!

+-   !begin-bullet!
-    New `keypress()` function to read a single keypress from a terminal.
+    New `keypress()` function to read a single key press from a terminal.

     !end-bullet!
 -   !begin-bullet!